 The Montessori Environment is a mixed age classroom designed to meet the needs of learners that need an alternative approach for part of the week.
 It particular suits those children with special educational needs.

-Further information on Special Needs can be found in our Guide for Parents SEN leaflet or the the Special Educational Needs Information Report under the tab SEN.
+Further information on Special Needs can be found in our Guide for Parents SEN leaflet or the Special Educational Needs Information Report under the tab SEN.

 Alternatively, you may pick up copy from the school foyer.